 If Service Provider sends blank tag for mandatory tags, PAS will update ‘NULL’ value in the system.

 Except for dispatch / cease instruction web service (which is for 30 seconds), National Grid will wait for 1 minute to get synchronous response back from Service Providers before the system times out.

-Web Service Versioning
+National Grid has made a provision for its systems and Service Providers’ systems to be out of sync only by 1 minute.
+This is reflected in all the DatetimeStamp validations for all web services.Web Service Versioning

 We have introduced web service version to help with tracebility for onboarding new Ancillary Services.
 Current webservice version for STOR is Version 2, any changes will be communicated by updating the web specification and business logic document appropriately.
 Providers will be notified by email of any new documentation.